celebrations & observances

 Zero Discrimination Day (March 1)

-Source: https://www.who.int/gender-equity-rights/news/zero-discrimination-day/en/
+Source: https://www.unaids.org/en/zero-discrimination-day

-National LGBT Health Awareness Week (March 22-26)
+National LGBT Health Awareness Week (Late March)

 International Transgender Day of Visibility (March 31)